green-veggies/DS/README.md

-This repo is created for storing notes and programs for future reference,
+This repo is created for storing notes and programs for future reference.